The Non-Agile Aspects of Scrum

 Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.

-Scrum has 2 core concepts that are build to deliver this promise: the Product Backlog and the Sprint.
-My main complain is with the way Sprints are designed and implemented.
-This is a paradox because I agree with the idea that features have to be build iteratively but I disagree with the way Sprints are defined within the Scrum framework.
+Scrum has 2 core concepts that are built to deliver this promise: the Product Backlog and the Sprint.
+My main complaint is with the way Sprints are designed and implemented.
+This is a paradox because I agree with the idea that features have to be built iteratively but I disagree with the way Sprints are defined within the Scrum framework.

 The Sprint duration

-Let's discuss about the duration and content of the Sprint.
+Let's discuss the duration and content of the Sprint.

 The Scrum guide defines the Sprint as follows: